bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

      width='400px' alt="Animation showing freehand drawing and delete actions">

-The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor and key strokes by showing the pressed keys.
+The animation above shows the supported tool actions, highlighting mouse actions with a circle around the cursor, and key strokes by showing the pressed keys.
 The ``PolyDrawTool`` can **Draw** and **Delete** patches and multi-lines: